-National Louis Univeristy's Doctorate of Education in Educational Leadership (Ed.D.) is a three-year, advanced practitioner-oriented professional preparation program for school district or system leaders.
-Though it officially targets endorsement for the superintendency, the Educational Leadership program prepares leaders for a variety of roles in schools, districts, charter organizations, technical assistance organizations, policy and political organizations, and government.
+National Louis University's Doctorate of Education in Educational Leadership (Ed.D.) is a three-year, advanced practitioner-oriented professional preparation program for school district or system leaders.
+Though it officially targets endorsement for the superintendency, the Doctorate in Educational Leadership program prepares leaders for a variety of roles in schools, districts, charter organizations, technical assistance organizations, policy and political organizations, and government.

 The state of Illinois recently changed naming conventions for teaching certification types.
 To view the complete list of name changes, click here.